tsackton/taelgar/People/Sembarans/Robert the Bandit.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

 One of the bandits involved in the [[Attempted Poisoning of Cleenseau]].
-He died of wounds inflicted by the enraged ankheg outside the bandit lair.
-Of unknown origin.
+He died of wounds inflicted by the enraged ankheg outside his hideout.